op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 opCLI (see Prerequisites). - Configure the route in

-cordon start— secrets are fetched from 1Password at startup. - Route traffic through the proxy — credentials are injected transparently.
+cordon start— startup validates that all configured secrets are reachable. - Route traffic through the proxy — credentials are injected transparently.

 Diagnostics